Energy storage: Homes

 Home energy storage is expected to become increasingly common given the growing importance of distributed generation of renewable energies (especially photovoltaics) and the important share of energy consumption in buildings.
 To exceed a self-sufficiency of 40% in a household equipped with photovoltaics, energy storage is needed.
 Multiple manufacturers produce rechargeable battery systems for storing energy, generally to hold surplus energy from home solar or wind generation.
 Today, for home energy storage, Li-ion batteries are preferable to lead-acid ones given their similar cost but much better performance.

 Tesla Motors produces two models of the Tesla Powerwall.
 One is a 10 kWh weekly cycle version for backup applications and the other is a 7 kWh version for daily cycle applications.
 In 2016, a limited version of the Tesla Powerpack 2 cost $398(US)/kWh to store electricity worth 12.5 cents/kWh (US average grid price) making a positive return on investment doubtful unless electricity prices are higher than 30 cents/kWh.

 RoseWater Energy produces two models of the "Energy & Storage System", the HUB 120 and SB20.
 Both versions provide 28.8 kWh of output, enabling it to run larger houses or light commercial premises, and protecting custom installations.
 The system provides five key elements into one system, including providing a clean 60 Hz Sine wave, zero transfer time, industrial-grade surge protection, renewable energy grid sell-back (optional), and battery backup.

 Enphase Energy announced an integrated system that allows home users to store, monitor and manage electricity.
 The system stores 1.2 kWh of energy and 275W/500W power output.

 Storing wind or solar energy using thermal energy storage though less flexible, is considerably cheaper than batteries.
 A simple 52-gallon electric water heater can store roughly 12 kWh of energy for supplementing hot water or space heating.

 For purely financial purposes in areas where net metering is available, home generated electricity may be sold to the grid through a grid-tie inverter without the use of batteries for storage.

 Grid electricity and power stations

+In daytime, different renewable sources provide different amounts of power to the grid.
+At night, energy is provided by batteries that were charged during the day when renewable energy exceeded customer demand.

+Energy from conventional power plants and renewable sources is stored for use by customers.

+The installed capacity of lithium-ion grid battery storage in the US has grown steadily since the 2010s.